Lexogen-Tools/idemuxcpp/README.md

 idemuxCPP accepts the following arguments:
 ```
+  -h, --help                    Print help and exit
+  -V, --version                 Print version and exit

-    required arguments:
+Required arguments:
-      --r1 READ1                   path to gzipped read 1 fastq file
-      --r2 READ2                   path to gzipped read 2 fastq file
+  -1, --r1=STRING               Fastq.gz read file 1 (or .fastq file).
+                                    (default='')
+  -2, --r2=STRING               Fastq.gz read file 2 (required only in paired
+                                  end mode).
+                                    (default='')
+  -o, --out=STRING              Where to write the output files.
+                                    (default='./')
-      --sample-sheet CSV           csv file describing sample names, and barcode combinations
+  -s, --sample-sheet=STRING     Input a csv file describing sample names and
-      --out OUTPUT_DIR             where to write the output files
+                                  barcode combinations (i7, i5 and i1
+                                  barcodes).
+                                    (default='sample-sheet.csv')

-    optional arguments:
+Optional arguments:
+  -b, --barcode-corrections=STRING
+                                Outputs a csv file that contains the number of
+                                  corrected barcodes
-      --i5-rc                      when the i5 barcode has been sequenced as reverse complement.
+  -5, --i5-rc                   Should be set when the i5 barcode has been
+                                  sequenced as reversecomplement.
+Make sure to
-                                   make sure to always use non-reverse complement sequences in the sample sheet
+                                  enter non-reverse complementsequences in the
+                                  barcode file.  (default=off)
-      --i1_start POS               start position of the i1 index (1-based) on read 2 (default: 11)
+  -i, --i1-start=INT            Start position of the i1 index (1-based) on
-      -v, --version                show program's version number and exit
-      -h, --help                   show help message and exit
+                                  read 2.
+                                    (default='11')
+      --i1-read=INT             Read in which the i1 index should be corrected
+                                  (1 or 2).
+                                    (default='2')
+  -q, --queue-size=INT          Queue size for reads that will be processed in
+                                  one block.
+                                    (default='4000000')
+  -r, --reading-threads=INT     Number of threads used for reading gz files.
+                                  Either 1 or 2 (one thread per input file is
+                                  used).
+                                    (default='2')
+  -w, --writing-threads=INT     Number of threads used for writing gz files.
+                                  Default is the number of processor cores.

+  -p, --processing-threads=INT  Number of threads used for processing the error
+                                  correction.
+Default is the number of
+                                  processor cores.

+  -d, --demux-only              Do a one on one mapping for the barcodes
+                                  specified in the sample sheet.
+No error
+                                  correction will be done.
+Barcodes that do not
+                                  match are written to the undetermined reads
+                                  file.  (default=off)
+  -v, --verbose                 Verbose.
+                                    (default=off)
 ```

 Example commands: